xfvelocity/portfolio-legacy/README.md

 # Portfolio

+Live:

-A collection of websites and projects to show off my abilities.
-HTML, CSS, SASS, JS, Gulp.
+A website to show off my skills and experience in Web Development.
 Frequently updated to show off projects or website I'm working on.